February 25, 2018

-Costs include: Tuition, housing and internship placement, British life and culture course, orientation and program of activities and subsidized extracurricular activities, medical/accident Insurance
+Costs include: Tuition, housing and internship placement, British life and culture course, orientation and program of activities and subsidized extracurricular activities, local transportation pass (zones 1 and 2), and medical/accident Insurance

-Cost does not include: Roundtrip airfare, meals, and personal expenses
+Cost does not include: Roundtrip airfare, meals, visa processing fee, and personal expenses

 For More Information: